Foundation Grants Provide Dental Education, Services to Diverse Audiences

 Asian Pacific Community in Action – 1,000 Smile Bags

 The driving force behind the establishment of the Asian Pacific Community in Action (APCA) in 2002 was to ensure that culturally responsive health information and services were available to the rapidly growing Asian, Hawaiian and Pacific Islander communities in Arizona.
-APCA will distribute Smile Bags provided by the Foundation, which include a toothbrush, floss and toothpaste, to the first 1,000 individuals they provide oral health education, screening services, and healthcare enrollment and eligibility assistance to in the next year.
+APCA will distribute Smile Bags provided by the Foundation, which includes a toothbrush, floss and toothpaste, to the first 1,000 individuals they provide oral health education, screening services, and healthcare enrollment and eligibility assistance to in the next year.

 Chicanos Por La Causa – $15,000

-Chicanos Por La Causa is a 40-year old community development corporation offering extensive economic development, education and social services programs to disadvantaged individuals.
+Chicanos Por La Causa is a 40-year-old community development corporation offering extensive economic development, education and social services programs to disadvantaged individuals.
 The grant provided by the Foundation supports a variety of oral health programs, including health screenings and fluoride varnish treatments to over 846 children under the age of five; education for pregnant mothers on the importance of good oral health before, during and after pregnancy; and oral hygiene supplies for families in the Early Childhood Development program.
 In addition, the grant funds will replace broken and outdated sanitizers used daily to clean the children’s toothbrushes in the Early Childhood Development programs across the state.

 El Rio Community Health Center – $15,000 each for 3 years